Friend class and Function in C++ with Example

 Both friend functions and friend classes can be helpful in specific situations where you need to allow external functions or classes to access the private or protected members of a class while maintaining encapsulation and data hiding.
 However, it is generally recommended to minimize the use of friend functions and classes, as they can potentially break encapsulation if used excessively.

-In C++ class has a data member and member function.
-Data members declare private that cannot be accessed outside the class, which means non-member function of the class.
-But sometimes the situation arises, private data members need to access outside the class.
+In C++ class has a data member and a member function.
+Data members declared private cannot be accessed outside the class, which means non-member functions of the class.
+But sometimes the situation arises, and private data members need to be accessed outside the class.
 That is done by the friend function.
-A friend function is called a non-member function, when we create a friend function, we can access private members of the class.
+A friend function is called a non-member function.
+When we create a friend function, we can access private members of the class.

 #include<iostream.h>